Rachel Khanna

 Rachel Khanna (née Newman; born January 29, 1972) is an American marketing executive and politician.
-She currently serves as a member of the Connecticut House of Representatives for the 149th District, which encompasses parts of Greenwich and Stamford,for the Democratic Party since 2023.
+She was a member of the Connecticut House of Representatives for the 149th District, which encompasses parts of Greenwich and Stamford, for the Democratic Party from 2023 to 2025.
 She defeated incumbent Republican Kimberly Fiorello.

-Before being elected to office she was worked in marketing at Morgan Stanley Asset Management after working in market research at Euromonitor International.
+Before being elected to office she worked in marketing at Morgan Stanley Asset Management after working in market research at Euromonitor International.
 Since 2019, Khanna also served District 10 (which encompasses the Backcountry section of town) on the Greenwich RTM.

 Early life and education

-Khanna was born January 29, 1972 in Cannes, Cote d'Azur, France to American parents.
+Khanna was born January 29, 1972, in Cannes, Cote d'Azur, France to American parents.
 She attended high school there and returned to the United States to attend college.
-She graduated with a Bachelor of Artsfrom Bryn Mawr College in 1993 and received additional education at Columbia University in 1994, where she completed a Master's degree in Political Science.
+She graduated with a Bachelor of Arts from Bryn Mawr College in 1993 and received additional education at Columbia University in 1994, where she completed a Master's degree in Political science.

 Career

 Khanna worked for Morgan Stanley and Euromonitor International before entering politics.
-In 2007, Khanna started an organic meal delivery service based in Banksville and serving Greenwich and Stamford and also published two cookbooks.
+In 2007, Khanna started an organic meal delivery service based in Banksville and serving Greenwich and Stamford and also published two cookbooks, one of them, Think Eat Cook Sustainably, is influencing food philosophy and influencers like Meaghan Markle.
 She is currently also on the board of trustees of the Jaideep and Rachel Khanna Foundation, a Greenwich non-profit organization.

 Since 2019, she also served on the Representative Town Meeting (RTM) in Greenwich, for District 10.